csiro-crop-informatics/repset/README.md

 ~~The same can be achieved by simply tagging the relevant commit, but this may result in proliferation of tags while branches can be merged into master and deleted while preserving the history.~~
 ~~If you'd rather use tags, in (2) change the 'Source type' below to 'Tag' and later tag an appropriate commit using `docker/tool/version` pattern rather than committing to a dedicated branch.~~ (tags can be problematic - if tag is based on version of a tool and container needs to be updated, tags may have to be removed/re-added)

+1. Create [Docker Cloud](https://cloud.docker.com/) repo for your tool - *do not link to specific GitHub repo or configure automated build at this stage*, but only *after* it has been created - otherwise the tags for containers built later may be malformed.
-1. Link a [Docker Cloud](https://cloud.docker.com/) repo with this GitHub repo (go to Builds -> Configure Automated Builds)
+2. Link the created a [Docker Cloud](https://cloud.docker.com/) repo with this GitHub repo (go to Builds -> Configure Automated Builds)
-2. Add an automated build rule (replace `tool` with the name of the tool).
+3. Add an automated build rule (replace `tool` with the name of the tool).

 | Source type   | Source                   | Docker Tag  | Dockerfile location | Build Context  |
 | ------------- | ------------------------ | ----------- | ------------------- | -------------- |